Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 ## Features I Would Implement in the Future

-If I were to develop this quiz further I might add some of the features in the list below:
+If I were to develop this quiz further, I might add some of the features in the list below:

 * Add levels of difficulty to make the quiz more challenging for those that find it too easy.
 * Add instructions in a pop box or in clickable menu.
 * Add ability for the user to enter their name.
-* Add a highscore board showing users' names.
+* Add a high score board showing users' names.
 * Add fun images to each question to make it more attractive.
 * Add sounds that can be turned on if the user wishes.

 # UX

 ## User Stories
-+ As a user I would like:
++ As a user, I would like:
    1. to enjoy testing my knowledge.
    2. to find it easy to get around the quiz.
    3. to have educational games for my child to play.
    4. to enjoy the aesthetics of apps i use.

-+ As a site owner I want:
++ As a site owner, I want:
    1. for users to enjoy my quiz.
    2. for children to be able to use it.
    3. for it to be educational but not boring.